Bruno-Lima/Bruno-Lima.github.io/experience.md

 ### Pedagogical formations

+* The New Role of the Educator: Best Practices in Online Education

 * Motivation in higher education - what drives the wheel: Module I - Motivation in students

 * Workshop on the U.Porto Peer Mentoring Program